-The following database types can be selected as source or destination for conversion and sync.
+The following database types can be selected as source or target for conversion and sync.

 At this stage you can choose to convert not only the entire database but also the separate tables.
 This will speed up the access of the Execution stage and the entire conversion process.